RCS vs. SMS: How are they different?

 RCS builds on the messaging capabilities of SMS so brands can drive customers toward conversion.

-Key features and characteristics of RCS
+Key features, characteristics, and benefits of RCS

 • Rich cards